 - People who want to deal with sexual fears, inhibitions and traumas

 - People who are dissatisfied with their sexual functioning

 - Individuals wanting to increase the overall qualities of their relationships, including dating.

-There is no one “type” of person who can benefit from my serives and there are many more reasons to see a sex therapist than those mentioned above.
+There is no one “type” of person who can benefit from my serives and there are many more reasons to see a sex and relationship therapist or coach than those mentioned above.